 - Rigid adherence to nonfunctional routines and rituals (following a strict protocol when leaving the house to go to school)

-- Stereotyped repetitive motor mannerisms (pacing)
+- Stereotyped repetitive motor mannerisms (pacing, rocking, rubbing a blanket)

 Why Parents Miss Signs of Asperger’s Syndrome